fbaratov/mlrc-lic-plus-age/README.md

-_Note: the repository of the paper that we are reproducing can be found [here](https://github.com/rebnej/lick-caption-bias)._
+_Note: the repository of the paper that we are reproducing can be found [here](https://github.com/rebnej/lick-caption-bias).
+The repo's README is included below_

 # Reproducing Our Results